anggabayu21/emergency_mapper_qgis_plugin/README.md

 License
 =======

-InaSAFE is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 (GPLv3) as published by the Free Software Foundation.
+Emergency Mapper is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License version 3 (GPLv3) as published by the Free Software Foundation.